mbaumer/us_hep_funding/docs/_states/NJ.md

 [NJ-01](#NJ-01)  [NJ-02](#NJ-02)  [NJ-03](#NJ-03)  [NJ-04](#NJ-04)  [NJ-05](#NJ-05)  [NJ-06](#NJ-06)  [NJ-07](#NJ-07)  [NJ-08](#NJ-08)  [NJ-09](#NJ-09)  [NJ-10](#NJ-10)  [NJ-11](#NJ-11)  [NJ-12](#NJ-12)

-# NJ -- Sen. Cory Booker (D) and  Sen. Robert Menéndez (D)
+# NJ -- Sen. Robert Menendez (D) and  Sen. Cory A. Booker (D)
 ## Committees
+Robert Menendez is not on any of our key committees

-Cory Booker is the #7 Democrat on the Senate Committee on Commerce, Science, and Transportation
+Cory A. Booker is the #7 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Robert Menéndez is not on any of our key committees

 ## HEP Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-37 HEP grants, totalling $18,251,895.00
+43 HEP grants, totalling $20,884,895.00

                                                     Amount ($)
 Institution
-Princeton University                                   6274395
+Princeton University                                   7834395
 PRINCETON UNIVERSITY                                   5600000
-Institute for Advanced Study                           1825500
+Institute for Advanced Study                           2375500
+Rutgers, State University of New Jersey - New B...
+1408000
 INSTITUTE FOR ADVANCED STUDY                           1295000
 RUTGERS UNIVERSITY, NEW BRUNSWICK                      1092000
-Rutgers, State University of New Jersey - New B...
-885000
 Rutgers, The State University of New Jersey             750000
 Rutgers, The State University of New Jersey - N...
 480000
 Institute of Electrical and Electronics Enginee...
 50000
 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-203 Office of Science contracts, totalling $508,925,690.61
+227 Office of Science contracts, totalling $567,590,100.28

                                                       Amount ($)
 vendorname
-TRUSTEES OF PRINCETON UNIVERSITY, THE               5.081335e+08
+TRUSTEES OF PRINCETON UNIVERSITY, THE               5.667979e+08
 JOHN WILEY & SONS, INC.                             3.897130e+05
 INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEE...
 1.627600e+05
 SPRINGER SCIENCE + BUSINESS MEDIA, LLC              1.175400e+05